May 27 - Troy’s Hidden Fortune? The Discovery That Shocked the Archaeological World

 Today’s Reflection

-Throughout history, we've witnessed the rise and fall of numerous rich and powerful empires, each focused on accumulating wealth and resources.
-However, in the end, their riches were lost to others or faded into the annals of history.
-The pursuit of earthly treasures is ultimately a fleeting endeavor, as Jesus warns us in the Sermon on the Mount: "Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
-But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal."
-(Matthew 6:19-20)
+Jesus understood this when He taught His disciples about true treasure: "Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal" Matthew 6:19-20 (NIV).

 Practical Application